Latest:

-The Green Stars Project is all about making objective, science-based decisions as ethical consumers.
-It’s also a grassroots movement that aims to hold corporations accountable – a democratic “Green Stars” rating system for social and environmental impact.
+The Green Stars Project provides objective, science-based guidance for ethical consumers.
+It’s also a grassroots movement to hold corporations accountable – a democratic “Green Stars” rating system for social and environmental impact.
 Read more about the GSP.

 The environmental footprints of meat and other foods